Pseudo-Anosov maps with small stretch factors on punctured surfaces: Uniform Bounds

-, where $\ell$ is the length of the cycle and $x_i$'s are distinct vertices of $\bar{\Gamma}$.
-First we observe that there can be at most one exceptional edge in the the cycle $\mathcal{C}$.
-This is because all the four exceptional edges in $\bar{\Gamma}$ have the same endpoint, hence if two of them appear at the same time then the list of the vertices of $\mathcal{C}$ should have repetition.
-We consider two cases:\\ 1) There is no exceptional edge in the cycle $\mathcal{C}$.
-Therefore if the index of $x_1$ is equal to $(i_1,j_1)$ (i.e., $x_1 = u_{i_1,j_1}$) then the index of $x_s$ is equal to $(i_1+(s-1)c), j_1+(s-1)c)$.
-Since $x_{\ell+1}=x_1$, their indices should be equal:
+where $\ell$ is the length of the cycle and $x_i$ are distinct vertices of $\bar{\Gamma}$.
+First, we observe that there can be at most one exceptional edge in the cycle $\mathcal{C}$.
+This is because all four exceptional edges in $\bar{\Gamma}$ have the same endpoint, hence if two of them appeared simultaneously in $\mathcal{C}$ then the list of vertices of $\mathcal{C}$ would have had repetition.